justeattakeaway/pie/apps/pie-docs/src/designers/how-we-support-you.md

 ### Partnership

-With the partnership model, the business area designer **will work closely with a PIE designer** throughout the component creation process, from research and testing, right through component building and finalisation.
+With Partnership, the business area designer **will work closely with a PIE designer** throughout the component creation process, from research and testing, right through component building and finalisation.

 You can take a closer look at this in our [partnership process](https://www.figma.com/file/BRwqw7B4dm4mVPdvfVLSNY/Process?node-id=440%3A3052&t=aVebo2jjEWjKMFwI-0) file.